Rule 3796:6-3-08 | Dispensing of medical marijuana.

 (c) Patient telephone number;

 (e) Patient qualifying condition;

-(f) State-issued identification number (such as drivers license number), or United States passport number;
+(f) State-issued identification number (such as driver's license number) or other identification approved by the board;

 (g) Patient registration number issued by the state board of pharmacy;